dodona-edu/dodona-edu.github.io/en/faq/featured-courses/index.md

 ![Copy a course in Dodona](./course-copy-en.png)

 ::: tip
-Can't see 'Copy course' button?
+Can't see the 'Copy this course' button?
 You probably don't have the rights to copy a course.
 Fill out the [rights request form](https://dodona.ugent.be/en/rights_requests/new/) to request the necessary rights and we'll get back to you as soon as possible.
 :::

 ## Which featured courses are available?

-An up to date list of featured courses can be found on the [featured courses page](https://dodona.ugent.be/en/courses/?tab=featured) of Dodona.
+An up-to-date list of featured courses can be found on the [featured courses page](https://dodona.ugent.be/en/courses/?tab=featured) of Dodona.
 At the moment, we only have featured courses for R and Python.

 ### The Coder's Apprentice